mrbalraj007/DevOps_free_Bootcamp/15.Real-Time-DevOps-Project/CICD Pipeline Project.md

 Pipeline Maven Integration
 ```

-- Run any job and verify that job is executing on agent node.
+- Run any job and verify that job is executing successfully.
-   - create a below pipeline and build it and verify the outcomes in agent machine.
+   - create a below pipeline and build it and verify the outcomes.
 ```bash
 pipeline {
     agent any